Everyone’s asking how AI can make your team faster. Wrong question.

 Here’s what’s actually happening inside most teams right now.

 Agentic AI lands.
-Your two or three sharpest operators, the ones who already think in systems, pick it up and compound.
+Your two or three sharpest operators, the ones who already think in systems, pick it up and run with it.

 So the gap widens.
-Your pipeline competence is concentrated in a handful of superstars, instead of being distributed across the team.
-And concentrated competence is fragile.
+Your pipeline health is concentrated among a handful of superstars rather than distributed across the organization.
+And concentrated productivity is fragile.

 One of those people leaves, and the floor drops out.
 You didn’t build a stronger team.
 You built a more dependent one and called it a productivity win.

-This is the quiet failure mode of AI adoption right now.
+This is the quiet failure of AI adoption right now.

 The danger isn’t that AI doesn’t work.
 It’s that it works unevenly.
 That unevenness becomes volatility you don’t notice until one of your top performers walks out the door.

-That’s the difference between a team that’s fast and a durable team.
+That’s the difference between a fast team and a resilient team.
 Most can’t tell which one they are.
 The output number hides it.

-So here’s the question worth sitting with: Is your pipeline built for health, or for volatility?
+So here’s the question worth sitting with: Is your pipeline built for sustainable health, or volatility?

 Leave a comment